kexinj2018/CS_project/README.md

   2) choose the best model with the lowest validation error on the validation set;
   3) tune hyperparameters for the chosen model from step 2 on the validation set, and
   4) finally, run all the methods on the test set and obtain the test error, recall and precision; and select the best model.
-  Precision in this context is particularly important.
+  Precision in this context is particularly impoIrtant.

 - Before any modelling, first inspect the features in the following ways:
   - Range and outliers (histogram or boxplot)